 The network is controlled and fully identifiable by a variety of codes for the different motorways, high-capacity roads, and other routes.
 The identifying signs will consist of a letter as a prefix, followed by numbers, and a different colored background, like NC-017.

-• Green refers to the European route number, and the prefix is E. It indicates that you are on a road that is a part of the international E-road network, which is a naming system for international roads in Europe.
-The speed limit is 100 km/h.
+- Green refers to the European route number, and the prefix is E. It indicates that you are on a road that is a part of the international E-road network, which is a naming system for international roads in Europe.
+The speed limit on these roads typically matches that of the underlying national roads, so on motorways, it is generally 120 km/h.

 Car Registration and Maintenance in Spain